-This credit card is a gateway to complimentary access to priority pass airport lounges across the world.
+Like many other travel credit cards, the Citi PremierMiles Visa Card is a gateway to complimentary access to Priority Pass airport lounges across the world.
 Cardholders will get 2 complimentary access per year.
 However, if you’re travelling with anyone, they will have to pay the full fee unless you’re willing to give up your second complimentary access to them.

 Everything so far looks great, right?
 This card does have it all, but it is also meant to target customers who have more than others.